-FREQUENTLY ASKED QUESTIONS - Outdoor Sessions
+FREQUENTLY ASKED QUESTIONS - Forest School Playgroup

-A typical session starts in the log circle where the children can toast a small snack over the fire.
+A typical playgroup session starts in the log circle where the children can toast a small snack over the fire.
 Once everyone has arrived we'll sing our welcome song and introduce the adult led activity on offer such as tool work.
 The children are then able to explore the site freely with their grown up.
 After lots of freeplay and exploring we'll gather together for some parachute games or songs, finishing up with a story in the log circle.
 There will always be a wide range of child led freeplay options available such as den building, mud kitchen, climbing, balancing on slack lines, bug hunting, digging, swinging in hammocks or cosying up for a story.

 Hot drinks are available for adults and children - please bring your own cups.